jdeath/Hubspace-Homeassistant/README.md

 Landscape Transformer (HB-200-1215WIFIB) works with on/off on all 3 outputs.
 System-wide Watts and voltage available as attribute in first output entity

-Hubspace WiFi Deadbolt support: On=Lock, Off=Unlocked .
-Auto discover does not yet work, so freindlyname is required
+Hubspace/Defiant WiFi Deadbolt support: On=Lock, Off=Unlocked .
+Auto discover does not yet work, so friendlyname is required.
+Recommend using a template entity to shows up as a lock to Home Assistant, see below.
+I plan to make a local Bluetooth integration for the lock, but making slow progress.

 I would like to update to cloud push, but right now polls the state every minute by default (can be overwritten with scan_interval).
 Please contact me if good with websockets.
 The websocket system pushes bad data at first, which messses up the connection.
 I need a way to ignore that data.